herms97/photoBooth/CONTRIBUTE.md

 - Use a real button / touchscreen, instead of keyboard.
 - Option between dropbox/print.
 - Default background filters to choose before image is captured.
+- Name the files as you want, instead of random genereating filenames.

 ## Licence contributing